tpitkanen/numba_mcerd/README.md

 Python 3.8 or newer is required.
 Git is required for version control and cloning the repository.

+These instructions are for Windows.
+Other operating systems use fundamentally similar commands, but the specifics differ.

 1. Clone the repository
 ```
 git clone git@github.com:tpitkanen/numba_mcerd.git
 cd numba_mcerd
 ```

-2. Install to a virtual environment (on Windows)
+2. Install to a virtual environment

 ```
 py -3.8 -m venv env